ISA Gap programs are designed to offer high school graduates the opportunity to study abroad before entering their freshman year of college.

 - Once you have an idea of what type of program you want to do, then you should start searching through the different Gap programs we offer.
 Visit studiesabroad.com and look into the courses tab inside of each program page.
 Some programs might be specialized for certain areas of study while others might focus on an entirely different discipline, so it is important to look into what courses are offered where.

-- To help you along the way, we have a team of Student Services Representatives that are trained to advise you through the program selection process and answer any questions you might have.
-You can get in touch with a SSR by calling the ISA office at 512 480 8522 or by sending an email to firstname.lastname@example.org
+- To help you along the way, we have a team of Student Services Advisors that are trained to advise you through the program selection process and answer any questions you might have.
+You can get in touch with a SSA by calling the ISA office at 512 480 8522 or by sending an email to firstname.lastname@example.org

 Once you are settled on a program, just click the apply button!
 Gap students fill out a different application than traditional ISA students, so be sure you use the correct application.